Cold Cucumber Soup

 Variations and Substitutions for Cold Cucumber Soup

 1. Use your favorite brand and style of plain yogurt.
-We like Balkan-style yogurt, Bulgarian yogurt, or Greek Yogurt as well.
+We like Balkan-style yogurt, Bulgarian yogurt, or Greek Yogurt.

 2. If you like your cold cucumber soup thicker, add less water and if you like it thinner, add more water.

-3. This dish is supposed to be enjoyed really cold, so some people like to add ๐ŸงŠ ice cubes and serve it right away.
+3. This dish should be enjoyed really cold.
+Some people like to add ice cubes and serve it right away 🧊.

-4. Fresh ๐ŸŒฟ dill is key and should not be replaced.
-If you don’t like the taste of dill, you could try basil, parsley, or even mint as well.
+4. Fresh dill is a key flavor.
+If you don’t like the taste of dill, you could try basil, parsley, or even mint as well 🌿.

 Similar Recipes